Distributed-GIS-2025/CoolCity/README.md

 Sources:

-1. The GeoJSON of the features was created by downloading the features data of https://github.com/technologiestiftung/erfrischungskarte-frontend/ and only querying for the features we needed in Berlin-Mitte.
+1. The GeoJSON of the features was created by downloading the features data of https://github.com/technologiestiftung/erfrischungskarte-daten in summer 2025 and only querying for the features we needed in Berlin-Mitte.
 2. The data of the trees and parks originate from openstreetmap.
 A buffer was created around those featured in QGIS in order for valhalla to use it properly for the green route.
 3. The Berlin-Mitte boundary was obtained from Overpass Turbo.
-Note that the VS Code Copilot was used to help to generate the code and the text fields.
+4. Note that the VS Code Copilot was used to help generate the code and the text fields.
-4. The icon of CoolCity was created by ChatGPT 5.
+5. The icon of CoolCity was created by ChatGPT 5.

 Credits: